4 min read

 Capital Gains Taxation – Addressing the Volatility of Digital Assets

-Now that companies pay tax on the total profit they make during the business year, the question arises, how do digital assets fit into all this, given their extreme price volatility?
+Having in mind that companies pay tax on the total profit they make during the business year, the question arises, how do digital assets fit into all this, given their extreme price volatility?
 For example, it could happen that at one moment the value of one Bitcoin amounts to USD 68,000.00, while in the next month, it could suddenly drop to USD 26,000.00.
 This can be problematic given that it is impossible to reliably book the value of a digital asset that may differ at the end of the business year compared to the moment it was acquired.
 Therefore, the legislator decided to tax digital assets with a capital gains tax, which resolved the described uncertainty.

-For example, if a Company bought one BTC for USD 30,000.00 (acquiring price) and later sold it for USD 50,000.00 (selling price), the positive difference in these two values of USD 20,000.00 represents the capital gain.
+For example, if a company bought one BTC for USD 30,000.00 (acquiring price) and later sold it for USD 50,000.00 (selling price), the positive difference in these two values of USD 20,000.00 represents the capital gain.
 The capital gain obtained in this way is then recorded in the business books of the company as income and is included in the total sum of all other recorded incomes.
 The case is the same for capital losses.
-Namely, in case the difference between said prices is negative, the capital loss will be booked as an expense, which will ultimately reduce the taxable profit of the Company.
+Namely, in case the difference between said prices is negative, the capital loss will be booked as an expense, which will ultimately reduce the taxable profit of the company.
 The described mechanism is the fundamental way legal entities pay tax on crypto i.e., digital assets when it comes to corporate income tax.

 It is important to keep in mind that the aforementioned determining of capital gains and losses applies to “unaffiliated” legal entities, while it will be applied to affiliated legal entities only if the selling price of crypto is equal to or higher than the market price.
 Otherwise, if the price agreed between affiliated companies is lower than the market price, the capital gain or loss will be determined based on the market prices.